Dear Investor Challenge,

 2) What should I do with the rest?

 Let’s start with question 2, the easier question to answer, what should I do with the money I don’t spend?
-Well, unless you know classic cars inside out like the guy I was speaking about (and even though your BMW or Audi will cost you a million, it’s not a classic!), or you’re an expert on the property market, and don’t mind being a landlord, or you have some other skill or talent that will give you a REAL edge over everyone else in a particular field, you should just buy into diversified index funds (Exchange Traded Funds), without trying to time the market, or heaven forbid, beat it.
+Well, unless you know classic cars inside out like the guy I was speaking about (and even though your BMW or Audi will cost you a million dollars, it’s not a classic!), or you’re an expert on the property market, and don’t mind being a landlord, or you have some other skill or talent that will give you a REAL edge over everyone else in a particular field, you should just buy into diversified index funds (Exchange Traded Funds), without trying to time the market, or heaven forbid, beat it.
 I’ve already shown you why.
 So collect those index funds, over time, nothing will beat them.
 Property may have briefly in booms, gold has had moments too, but since you wouldn’t know when to buy gold or when to sell, you’d be wasting your money and forcing yourself to spend less time doing what you want to do every day.
 Don’t do anything else, just keep sticking cash into the indexes.

 Sorted.
 Now you know where to put your cash, let’s move back to the first question.
 How much of your cash do you need to stash?